Mithrilwoodrat/woodrat_emacs_d/README.md

 ## plugins
 plugins are included in `.emacs.d/plugins` and `.emacs.d/lisp`

-## TODO
-* make a light c header file auto-complete mode.
+* a light c header file auto-complete mode.

   base yangyingchao@gmail.com's sematic include plugin, remove sematic require.

-now just return a simple path, could do more path search in the future.
+  now just return a simple path, could add more path search in the future.

   see [auto-include.el](.emacs.d/lisp/auto-include.el) for more info.